Skip to main content

 AUM

-UTIMCO is the largest university endowment fund manager in the U.S., overseeing $88 billion as of late 2025.
+UTIMCO is the largest university endowment fund manager in the U.S., overseeing $88.2 billion in total assets under management as of November 30, 2025, per the monthly asset report UTIMCO publishes, including approximately $68 billion held specifically in endowment funds (the Permanent University Fund, Permanent Health Fund, Long Term Fund, and Separately Invested Funds).
 It manages the Permanent University Fund and other long-term assets for both the UT and Texas A&M systems.
-The portfolio spans public equities, private equity, real assets, and fixed income -- oil and gas royalty income from PUF lands gives UTIMCO a funding stream most endowments lack.
+The portfolio spans public equities, private equity, real assets, and fixed income, oil and gas royalty income from PUF lands gives UTIMCO a funding stream most endowments lack.
+UTIMCO was established in March 1996 as the first external investment corporation formed by a public university system.

 Focus